-The costs of items such as clothes and shoes which are necessary for participation in WIOA Title I activities are allowable, including interviewing, employment, internships, or work experience are allowable.
-Items such as uniforms and safety equipment are generally allowable.
-Maximum expenditure is \$300.00 per participant per program year.
+Payments for items such as clothes and shoes that are necessary for participation in WIOA Title I activities, including interviewing, employment or work experience are allowable.
+Maximum expenditure for these items is \$250.00 per activity and \$500.00 maximum per enrollment.